You Deserve Empathy, To Feel Safe, And To Be Heard

 Other Mental Health Services Offered at Anchor Psychotherapy, Inc.

 In addition to Trauma Therapy, we offer a range of mental health services.
 We do this so we are able to support you at any stage of your mental health journey.
-We offer child and family services, binge eating and bariatric therapy, LGBTQ+ services, and group therapy.
+We offer child and family services, binge eating and bariatric therapy, and LGBTQ+ services.
 If you have any questions, please do not hesitate to reach out to us.